-As well as the session on Women in leadership, the CWF looked at issues around women, peace and security; women’s economic empowerment; women and climate change; and ending violence against women and girls.
-This follows on from the launch of CLGF's Commonwealth Women in Local Government Network last November in Malta which aims to support women across the Commonwealth in public life.
+As well as Women in leadership, the CWF looked at women, peace and security; women’s economic empowerment; women and climate change; and ending violence against women and girls.
+This will link into the work of CLGF's Commonwealth Women in Local Government Network, launched last November in Malta which aims to support women across the Commonwealth in public life.

 Each forum produced an outcome statement that was presented to meetings of the Heads of Government and the Foreign Ministers.
 CLGF Deputy-Secretary Lucy Slack was invited to report back on behalf of the Commonwealth Women’s Forum (CWF).

 Read more about the Outcomes of the Commonwealth Women’s Forum.